Kortemme-Lab/pull_into_place/demos/ksi/README.rst

 With the ``--test-run`` flag, which dramatically reduces both the number and length of the simulations, this step should take about 30 minutes.
-This flag should not be used for production runs, but I will continue to use it throughout this demo with the idea that you just want to run through the whole pipeline as quickly as possible.
+This flag should not be used for production runs, but I will continue to use it throughout this demo with the idea that your goal is just to run through the whole pipeline as quickly as possible.

 Once the simulations finish, we can download the results to our workstation and visualize them::